 Each building design goes through Modern's Engineering Department for an in-depth engineering review.
-Like site-built structures, modular buildings are subject to a series of national, state and local building codes that ensure the building meets a set of standards for safety and performance.
+Like site-built structures, factory built buildings are subject to a series of national, state and local building codes that ensure the building meets a set of standards for safety and performance.
 During the building review process, the Engineering Department’s staff will confirm that the design proposal meets all applicable building codes as recommended by the state where the building will be placed.

 Permits and Approvals